leonchen83/redis-cluster-watchdog/README.md

-# redis-replicator-cluster
+# redis-cluster-watchdog

-`redis-replicator-cluster` can pretend as a redis cluster node which accept `RCmb` message.
+`redis-cluster-watchdog` can pretend as a redis cluster node which accept `RCmb` message.

 # play with it